livingdocsIO/documentation/GLOSSARY.md

 ## HuGO

 A stand-alone product to manage images and agency reports in large numbers.
-Also acts as a proxy for our Print Api to print publishing systems like `NewsNT`.
+Also acts as a proxy for our Print Api to print publishing systems like `NewsNT` or `WoodWing`.

 ## NewsNT